garbit/lottie-web-vue/README.md

 Type: `Object`<br />
 Required: `true`<br />

-Include animation data from a require statement that imports the `.json` file from your assets folder. e.g. `require('@/assets/animation.json')` (save you animation as a.json file and put under src/assets in your project)
+Include animation data from an import or require statement that imports the `.json` file from your assets folder. e.g. `require('@/assets/animation.json')` (save you animation as a.json file and put under src/assets in your project)

 ### loop
 Type: `[Boolean, Number]`<br />